All businesses can benefit from more sales.

-So it’s a no-brainer to employ this strategy, especially since you don’t have to come up with brand new videos for each email.
+So it’s a no-brainer to employ this strategy, especially since you don’t have to create brand-new videos for each email.

 Just use the existing ones from your YouTube channel.

-One constant you need to maintain with all your videos is the compatibility with mobile devices.
+One constant you need to maintain with all your videos is compatibility with mobile devices.

-That’s why I’ve been recommending you use platforms like YouTube, Facebook, and Instagram to share your content.
+That’s why we recommend you use platforms like YouTube, Facebook, and Instagram to share your content.

 That way, the videos automatically get optimized.